 - 1. If heating, park the Distributor broadside to the wind. - 2.
-Set the truck parking brake. - 3.
-The engine must be running and the optional transmission PTO must be engaged. - 4.
-At the rear control panel, the PUMP CONTROL switch must be in AUTO and the PUMP SPEED must be at zero (full counter clockwise) before continuing. - 5.
+Set the truck parking brake.

+- 3. The engine must be running and the optional transmission PTO must be engaged. - 4.
 On the cab control panel, turn the POWER switch ON.